-The Committee also reviews risk registers, approved the 2010 /11 Annual Governance Statement (AGS) and Statement of Accounts, and will approve these for 2011/12.
+The Committee also reviews risk registers, approved the 2011/12 Annual Governance Statement (AGS) and Statement of Accounts, and will approve these for 2012/13.
 The committee receives annual training from internal audit.

-4.4.5 Licensing Committee
+5.4.5 Licensing Committee

-Licensing Committee monitors and reviews the effectiveness of the Council's licensing policy and procedures.
+Licensing Committee monitors and reviews the effectiveness of the Council's licensing policy and procedures and make individual licensing decisions as required.

-4.4.6 General Purposes Committee
+5.4.6 General Purposes Committee

-General Purposes Committee, which is a sub-committee of full Council, makes decisions which are not the responsibility of the Executive or other committees,
+General Purposes Committee, which is a sub-committee of full Council, makes decisions that are not the responsibility of the Executive or other committees,

-4.4.7 Appointments and Appeals Committee
+5.4.7 Appointments and Appeals Committee